 Distance: 0.5km | Time: 15 minutes

 Follow the trail over the dunes from the west end of Guise Bay to the sandy beach of Experiment Bight.
 You can see old Danish settler fenceposts in the dunes.
 There is a great view from the top of the dunes and you are likely to have the beach all to yourself.

 The Kwakwaka’wakw call this area Gwigwakawalis, which means “whales on the beach”.

 North Coast Trail

 Distance: 43km | Time: 5 days

-I hiked the trail in 2008, the first year it was open.
+I hiked the trail in 2008, the first year it was open and again in 2021.
 It’s definitely a tough trail and is best for experienced backpackers.
-We had a lot of rain and bad weather on our trip, but I remember the scenery around Shuttleworth Bight and Cape Sutil as being gorgeous.
+Read my compete North Coast Trail Guide to plan your trip.